Gerard Jones (football coach): Coaching career

 In early 2020, Jones joined the Royal Moroccan Football Federation as an Elite Coach Educator under the direction of then National Technical Director Osian Roberts.

 He later joined MLS Sporting Kansas City in early 2022 as a Director of Coaching.

+In the summer of 2025, he left Sporting Kansas City to become the Head Coach of Visakha FC in the Cambodian Premier League on a two-year contract.
+After winning the Pre-Season Cup, Jones led the team to two wins and three draws from their opening seven league matches, leaving Visakha seventh in the table before the club decided to part ways with him as Head Coach on 10 October 2025 following a 2-2 draw away to Nagaworld FC.